romayalon/noobaa-core/docs/dev_guide/non_containerized_NSFS_events.md

-# Non Containerized NSFS Events
+# NooBaa-S3 Non Containerized Events

-This document will list all the possible Noobaa non-containerized NSFS events and possible reasons and resolutions.
+This document will list all the possible NooBaa-S3 non-containerized events and possible reasons and resolutions.

 ## Events